JupiterOne-Archives/docs-old/guides/soc2-with-jupiterone.md

 ## 1. Configure integrations

-Ensure all relevant managed integrations are properly configured to be working; for SOC 2, you’ll need to make a determination as to which integrations are necessary based on your in-scope environment, e.g., the relevant system components, infrastructure, tooling, etc. that are necessary to provide your service or product to your customers.
+Ensure all relevant managed integrations are properly configured to be working;
+for SOC 2, you’ll need to make a determination as to which integrations are necessary based on your in-scope environment, e.g., the relevant system components, infrastructure, tooling, etc. that are necessary to provide your service or product to your customers.

+Once configured, integrations will automatically start collecting data about your environment at a recurring cadence.

 ![integrations](../assets/integrations.png)